FazeCT/fazect.github.io/htb2023/index.md

 We are given a network pcap file.
 Although we can solve this challenge using [Wireshark](https://www.wireshark.org/), but to keep it simple for the very first challenge, we will use [strings](https://www.howtogeek.com/427805/how-to-use-the-strings-command-on-linux/) and [grep](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) to get the flag.

-Here we use strings to dump out strings from the pcap file, then use pipe (|) and grep to find for strings that match the flag format - HTB{.
+Here we use strings to dump out strings from the pcap file, then use pipe `(|)` and grep to find for strings that match the flag format - `HTB{`.

 <img src="1.png" alt="linux" width="1000"/>